The Lightweight Ceili 34 Harp

 A Semi Staved Amber Ceili with maple binding down the front, a triple "single vine" inlay on the pillar and a side "squiggle".

 Inlays on a stained harp need to be very simple.
-The inlay above is not simple, and we have decided not to do this intricate of an inlay on the stained harps.
+The inlay above is not simple, and we have decided not to do this intricate of an inlay on the stained part of a harp.
 Here is a page that shows the inlays that we will do on stained parts of the harp.
 However, the natural wood down the front of the pillar allows for any inlay to be put on these harps.

 Below are the specifications on the Ceili: